MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/applications-crash-if-another-user-logs-off-session.md

 - Do not run shared applications from a mapped folder.
 Instead, install the shared application locally on the terminal server.
 - Use WebDAV shares instead of mapped folders if remote binary sharing is required.
 - Compile the application by using the **Swap run from network** linker setting:
   - This setting is described here: [https://msdn.microsoft.com/library/chzz5ts6(v=vs.71).aspx](https://msdn.microsoft.com/library/chzz5ts6%28v=vs.71%29.aspx)
-  - If the application is a managed app, use the Shadow Copy feature that's described here: [https://blogs.msdn.com/b/junfeng/archive/2004/02/09/69919.aspx](https://blogs.msdn.com/b/junfeng/archive/2004/02/09/69919.aspx)
+- If the application is a managed app, use the [Shadow Copy feature](https://docs.microsoft.com/windows/win32/vss/shadow-copies-and-shadow-copy-sets).

 > [!NOTE]
 > We don't recommend that you run binaries remotely.
 In situations such as this, we recommend that you use the first workaround.